Gentle Giant live in Neuchâtel, now on CD!

 commercializing the music.
 I'm a musician myself and can very well relate how

-and probably sometimes boring, touring schedule of Gentle Giant at the time.
+and demanding touring schedule of Gentle Giant at the time.

 hefty 40 years later, Gentle Giant still is very present to me as an active